JaredDyreson/JaredDyreson.github.io/_posts/2019-06-29-portfolio-starbucksautoma.md

 ```
 Start and end time **must** be in this date format `%Y-%m-%dT%H:%M:%S-OFFSET`, where the offset is the amount of hours different from UTC.
 For example, Los Angeles has an offset of seven hours so it would look something like this: `%Y-%m-%dT%H:%M:%S-07:00`.
+We make a `time_struct` object to get human readable dates and to check if the event has already been inputted.
+This checking is done using the `get_free_busy` function.
+We check if the event is *not* in the calendar to proceed.
+We get a message telling us if it was added or has already been added.

+#### get_events

+Return a list of the next fifty events we have access to.

+#### gen_time_struct

+Check if any part of the incoming event JSON data is `None` then proceed to load up the proper attributes of the struct.
+Lastly return the object.

+#### get_free_busy

+**False:** you are not busy
+**True:** you are busy

+The way that freebusy request works is that you cannot just specify the start and end time of the event
+Use the start and add an hour to the end time, it should work from there.

+We send a request giving the start (timeMin), end (timeMax), time zone, and the proper calendar (primary).

+Parsing the request allows us to check if we are busy.
+The list of events retrieved length can be an easy indication and it's length being zero means we are free.
+The second method is by looping through the list and checking if start and end time provided match an element in the list.
+If it finds something, then we return `True`, else we return `False`.